Health and Safety, Ages 2 to 5 Years

 Gun and firearm safety measures should be established for all households and especially those where children live or visit.
 Keep all guns and firearms in a locked area, unloaded, and out of reach of children.
 Also, store knives (even kitchen knives), swords, and other weapons safely out of reach.

-Children younger than 5 years of age die from drowning more than any other age group.2 Help prevent a drowning tragedy by following the recommendations from the U.S. Consumer Product Safety Commission, the National Safety Council, and the American Academy of Pediatrics.
+Children younger than 5 years of age die from drowning more than any other age group.1 Help prevent drowning by following these tips:

 - Supervise all baths at all times.
 Always stay within arm's reach of your child.
 Never leave your child alone in the tub—even with an older sibling.

 - Keep children away from irrigation canals.
-Do not let your child play in or near irrigation canals.
+Don't let your child play in or near irrigation canals.

 In addition to these precautions, learn first aid and CPR (cardiopulmonary resuscitation).
 Knowing these skills can make the difference between life and death in an emergency situation.
 For more information, see the topic Dealing With Emergencies.